niweshsah/krackhack_assembly/README.md

     ```
 6. Access the Application:

-    Open http://localhost:3000 in your browser.
+    Open http://localhost:3000 or other in your browser.

 ## Usage 🎮
 ### For Event Organizers